- Have you always been interested in science?

 - teaching strategies which meet the needs of diverse students.

 - to analyze how your students are meeting curriculum objectives and how to design activities so your students are successful, not only in your class, but also in other classrooms and on state tests.

-Spending time with real students in the classroom is vitally important in the Price School of Education, so you will have a number of field experience opportunities prior to student teaching.
+Spending time with real students in the classroom is vitally important in the Price School of Education, so you will have a number of field experience opportunities prior to clinical residency.
 A Price School of Education faculty member and your high school science mentor will structure your field experience so that you effectively design lesson plans and then implement them with high school students.
 You will reflect on each lesson and determine what you'll do differently the next time.
-By the time you reach your student teaching experience, you'll be ready and confident!
+By the time you reach your clinical residency experience, you'll be ready and confident!